anynines/a8s-deployment/README.md

 backup) PostgreSQL instances that their applications can use.

-> WARNING: **a8s is in alpha** and the only data service that it currently supports is PostgreSQL 13. **Don't use it for production workloads**.
+> WARNING: **a8s is in alpha** and the only data service that it currently supports is PostgreSQL 13 and 14. **Don't use it for production workloads**.
 All features are still very fragile and all APIs can change at any time.
 For known issues and limitations please consult [Current Limitations](docs/current_limitations.md).

 ## Main features